francescovogelezang/DGA/chapter3.md

 (g) the estimated date for starting the activity, or the date the activity has started;

-(h) The competent authority shall ensure that the notification procedure does not impose undue hurdles for small and medium-sized enterprises and organisations and ensures non-discrimination and competition.
+(6a) The competent authority shall ensure that the notification procedure does not impose undue hurdles for small and medium-sized enterprises and organisations and ensures non-discrimination and competition.

-(7) At the request of the data intermediary, the competent authority shall, within one week, issue a standardised declaration, confirming that the data intermediary has submitted the notification referred to in paragraph 4 and that the notification meets fully the requirements outlined in paragraph 6.
+(8) At the request of the data intermediary, the competent authority shall, within one week, issue a standardised declaration, confirming that the data intermediary has submitted the notification referred to in paragraph 4 and that the notification meets fully the requirements outlined in paragraph 6.

-(8) The competent authority shall notify the Commission of each new notification without delay and the Commission shall forward each notification to the national competent authorities of the Member States by electronic means.
+(9) The competent authority shall notify the Commission of each new notification without delay and the Commission shall forward each notification to the national competent authorities of the Member States by electronic means.
 The Commission shall keep a public register of all data intermediaries in the Union.

-(9) The competent authority may charge fees.
+(10) The competent authority may charge fees.
 Such fees shall be proportionate and objective and be based on the administrative costs related to the monitoring of compliance and other market control activities of the competent authorities in relation to notifications of data sharing services.
 The competent authority may also charge discounted fees or allow free of charge notification for small and medium-sized enterprises (SMEs).

-(10) Providers shall submit any changes of the information provided pursuant to paragraph 6 to the competent authority within 14 calendar days from the day on which the change takes place.
+(10a) Providers shall submit any changes of the information provided pursuant to paragraph 6 to the competent authority within 14 calendar days from the day on which the change takes place.

 (11) Where a data intermediary ceases its activities, it shall notify the relevant competent authority determined pursuant to paragraphs 1, 2 and 3 within 15 days.
 The competent authority shall forward without delay each such notification to the national competent authorities in the Member States and to the Commission by electronic means.
 The Commission without delay shall forward each notification to the national competent authorities of the Member States by electronic means and update the public register.